RyanFitzgerald/devportfolio/README.md

 	<button type="submit">Send</button>
 </form>
 ```
-For more information on configuration of the contact form or dealing with errors, check out (Formspree)[https://formspree.io/].
+For more information on configuration of the contact form or dealing with errors, check out [Formspree](https://formspree.io/).

 ### Footer Section

 The Footer contains an optional copyright where you can place your name as well as an unordered list of all of your social or coding related profiles.
 By default it contains Github, Stack Overflow, Facebook, Twitter, and Google Plus.
 You can add or remove them easily and simply use the Font Awesome icon associated with the social profile you wish to use.
-For a list of all icons, (click here)[http://fontawesome.io/icons/].
+For a list of all icons, [click here](http://fontawesome.io/icons/).

 ## License